evg4b/uncors/README.md

 ## Stew (Cross-platform)

-Also, you can install binaris using [Stew](https://github.com/marwanhawari/) with the following commands:
+Also, you can install binaries using [Stew](https://github.com/marwanhawari/) with the following commands:

 ```bash
 stew install evg4b/uncors